xperimex/xperimex.github.io/_posts/2023-09-25-zero-knowledge.md

 So far, our protocol has gone under a few iterations—and to be fair it's actually pretty robust.
 But we kind of forgot about making it _zero-knowledge_.
 I mean, yes we've encrypted the data to prevent any cheating from the prover, but the verifier can theoretically use the values the prover gives to brute force their way to finding the polynomial since they are the ones that generate the secret values $s$ and $\alpha$ from the beginning.
 For example, ideally our protocol should be secure for even a 1-degree polynomial, and even brute forcing that is just a matter of iterating through a series of numbers.

-This is easily enough done in the same way that we've been doing before: we introduce a random parameter $\delta$ that obscures our data.
+This is easily enough done in the same way that we've been doing before: we have the prover introduce a random parameter $\delta$ that obscures the data.

 **Zero-Knowledge Protocol:**
 1. The verifier picks random number $s$ and $\alpha$.
 They send the encrypted powers of $s$ and the shifts to the prover: $\\{g^{s^0}, g^{s^1}, g^{s^2}, \cdots, g^{s^d}\\}$ and $\\{g^{\alpha s^0}, g^{\alpha s^1}, g^{\alpha s^2}, \cdots, g^{\alpha s^d}\\}$.